jiangcuo/Proxmox-Port/README.md

 ##  3. Installation

-If you are using server that supports EFI,you can install proxmox-ve with iso.
+If you are using server that supports EFI, you can install proxmox-ve with iso.

 https://mirrors.apqa.cn/proxmox/isos/